+Thanks to Independence Day I had a 4 day weekend.
+Thanks to taking Friday off being rather last minute I didn’t make any advance plans.
 However, living in vacation-land means I don’t really have to plan too far in advance to find something interesting to do.
-I decided to drive to Sarasota and see what was around, I’ve never really done anything there except go to the Mote Aquarium once.
-Which was fun and you should go.
+I decided to drive to Sarasota and see what was around, and I ended up in Bayfront Gardens.

 There is a rose garden that dates back to 1913.
 It’s the oldest rose garden in continuous use in Florida.
 It’s not huge but it does have a great assortment of roses and of course the smell when you are walking among the roses is spectacular.

 If you get hungry while you are in the area check out Leaf and Lentil.
 It’s a small restaurant in a strip mall that offers a changing menu of vegan and vegetarian food.
-We had the New Orleans Po Boy and the Eggplant Muffulatta and they were both outstanding.
+We had the New Orleans Po Boy and the Eggplant Muffuletta and they were both outstanding.
 The food was out fast and the people were really friendly too.
 Stop in if you can!